oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Temporal.V1.md

 The update behavior for a given object key is known from the [SQL statement](https://www.ibm.com/docs/en/db2oc?topic=statements-update)
           `UPDATE ...
 FOR PORTION OF BUSINESS_TIME ...
 WHERE ...`.

-`deltaTimeslices` with non-matching object keys or non-overlapping sub-periods of `deltaTimeslices` are disregarded.
+`deltaTimeslices` with non-matching object keys and non-overlapping sub-periods of `deltaTimeslices` are disregarded.

 Parameter|Type|Description
 :--------|:---|:----------